microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 * In Device Resources:
   * Drivers &rarr; ADCC &rarr; ADCC
   * Once the peripheral is added, modify the peripheral to match the setup in the image below.
-  * Ensure to change the custom name of the ADC to "Analog_Input" in the Pins tab.

 ![ADCCConfiguration](./images/ADCC.png)